Chapter 2. Adding a Menu Entry

 Note

-The description and name will be displayed on the application launcher as Web Browser (Firefox).
+The appearance how description and name will be displayed depends on the settings in the application launcher e.g. Web Browser (Firefox) or Firefox (Web Browser).

 We will need to fill in the executable name in the Command: field, in this instance we will type firefox.